-For PIP, you can appeal against a decision using the official appeal form, the SSCS1.
-For ADP call Social Security Scotland on 0800 182 2222.
-You must usually appeal within one month of the date on the mandatory reconsideration/redetermination notice.
+You can appeal against a decision using the official appeal form, the SSCS1.
+You can find this form at gov. uk/appeal-benefit-decision.
+You must usually appeal within one month of the date on the mandatory reconsideration notice.

-The appeal form will ask if you would like your appeal to be considered with or without an oral hearing.
+The appeal form will ask if you would like your appeal to be considered with or without being heard by a tribunal (an 'oral hearing').
 Choosing an oral hearing and attending the tribunal can greatly improve your chances of a successful outcome.

 The appeal will be considered by an independent appeal tribunal.
 These tribunals are informal - they're not like the courts.
 If you have a carer, they can attend as well to provide information they have about your needs.

 You can contact the Parkinson's UK helpline on 0808 800 0303 or a local advice centre such as Citizens Advice to see if they can give you any support and possibly provide a representative to present your case at the hearing.